htor/framing/readme.md

 # usage

 Evaluate code in the editor window with Cmd + Enter or Ctrl + Enter.
 Results are placed in the lower left corner.
+Hide/unhide the code with Alt-H.
 Back and forward buttons in the browser moves through editing history.
 Links are sharable.

 The code is evaluated 60 times a second in the global scope and you have access to all of the browser APIs